 Sit down and consider all of the costs for your party, such as food, beverages, decor, gifts, etc. While many of these will fluctuate in terms of the number of guests, you want to consider how much fits within your budget and tailor your guest list to match.
 Depending on the size of your home, you may need to purchase, rent or borrow extra tables and chairs.

 Pick a few priorities.
 This gives you a road map of where you can go the DIY route if necessary.
 For example, if your budget is tight, you might opt for decorations you have on hand instead of buying new items to save some money.
 Consider which foods are must-haves versus nice-to-haves.
 French macarons are nice, but chocolate chip cookies almost always do the trick.

 You also may want to build a cushion into your budget for unexpected expenses, such as those last-minute grocery or liquor store runs, and for peace of mind.

-You don’t need to be a hero and do it all yourself!
+With any of these options, you don’t need to be a hero and do it all yourself!
 Asking your guests to bring their own dishes can help you save money.
 You may even find a new favorite menu item.
 The important thing is to communicate early and clearly with your guests about what kind of party you’re hosting and if you need help from them.

-Saving over the weeks, months or even year ahead can help you ensure you have the cash to cover the costs of hosting family or friends.
+For more expensive events, saving over the weeks, months or even year ahead can help you ensure you have the cash to cover the costs of hosting family or friends.
 Set up a separate checking or savings account with your bank.
 This lets you set aside money separate from accounts used for everyday expenses so you aren’t tempted to spend it on other things.
 You can ask your human resources representative about automatically redirecting portions of your paycheck into these accounts.

-You can quickly get in over your head if you’re prone to going down the Pinterest rabbit holes, or sweating over every minute detail in your planning process.
+You can quickly get in over your head if you’re prone to going down Pinterest rabbit holes, or sweating over every minute detail in your planning process.

 Get the latest financial tips and advice by signing up to receive our emails.